Breezy Meadows Farm was established in 1999 when we moved out of a housing development and purchased a home on 10 acres.

 We began searching for Bluefaced Leicester ewes to purchase and found that it was more difficult than we expected.
 At that time in 2001 and 2002, BFL's were not very common.
 We ended up purchasing a BFL ram from Anne Priest.
 After purchasing the ram, we were able to find a few aged ewes to purchase.
 Our Bluefaced Leicester flock has grown over the years to include both white and natural colored animals.
 We currently have 12 breeding ewes, 5 yearling ewes, and 2 rams in our purebred BFL flock.

 Jolene is a member of the Board of Directors for the Bluefaced Leicester Union.
 Paul is on the Board of Directors for the Bucks/Montgomery County Wool Pool and the Board of Directors for the Penn State Cooperative Extension Bucks County.
-We are both leaders of the Bucks County 4-H Sheep Club.

 We have both been actively involved in volunteering for many sheep and wool related organizations.